 Equipment such as smoke alarms and fire retardant bedding required for high risk individuals identified as being at increased risk of fire, will be delivered.

-If anyone requires a face to face visit, they'll have their details logged and a visit will take place in the future.
+If anyone needs a face to face visit, they'll have their details logged and a visit will take place in the future.

-Their operational crews are carrying out priority safe and well telephone calls and a follow-up visit if target hardening equipment is required, in relation to arson, domestic abuse and threats to life.
+Their operational crews are carrying out priority safe and well telephone calls.
+They'll arrange a follow-up visit if target hardening equipment is required, in relation to arson, domestic abuse and threats to life.